Blue Cat Audio - Software Made by Musicians for Musicians

 Brickwall Limiter

-The blue meter on the right of the limiter shows the amount of limiting applied.
-The range of this meter is 60 dB.
+The blue meter on the left of the output level meter shows the amount of limiting applied.
+The range of this meter is 60 dB:

 You can also set the release time to zero.
-In this case the limiter produces saturation.
-You can adjust the saturation softness using the Hard-Soft knob.
+In this case the limiter produces clipping.
+You can adjust the softness of saturation using the Hard-Soft knob.

 Side Chaining

 Blue Cat's Dynamics lets you use the signal from a track to control the volume of another.
 This technique is called "side chaining" as explained in the introduction.
-There are two ways of performing this.
-You can choose the appropriate method depending on the capabilities of your host application and your needs.
+The plug-in offers three ways to do side chaining.
+You can choose the appropriate method depending on the capabilities of your host application and your specific needs.

-Blue Cat's Dynamics uses MIDI CC to perform real time side chaining.
-In order to use this feature, your host application has to support MIDI CC for the plug-ins.
-You will also need to download Blue Cat's Gain Suite free plug-ins at the following address: http://www.bluecataudio.com/Products/Product_GainSuite.
+In addition to traditional side chain using the host application connection capabilities, it is also possible to use Blue Cat's Dynamics as a MIDI messages generator to perform real time side chaining.
+In order to use this feature, you need a host application that supports MIDI CC routing between plug-ins.
+You will also need to download the free Blue Cat's Gain Suite plug-ins.

 • Insert Blue Cat's Dynamics on the audio source track (the audio track used as control signal for the side chain) (mono or stereo).